badiattila/DataVisualizationMiniProject/README.md

 This project will provide an insight to data visualization services offered by Ookami Research and Consulting Limited.
 My Project uses publicly available data from https://data.gov.ie and uses crossfilter to slice it and dice it then dc.js and d3.js to visualize it.

+## Demo
+A live demo can be found [here](https://badiattila.github.io/DataVisualizationMiniProject/).

 ## UX - TODO

 Use this section to provide insight into your UX process,